terra-ops/terra-cli/docs/index.md

 ## Coding Standards

-As a symfony app, we are following PSR-2 Coding Standards.
+As a Symfony app, we are following PSR-2 Coding Standards.

 Use 4 spaces for indentation, and follow all the other rules specified at http://www.php-fig.org/psr/psr-2/